codewind-resources/rogue-cloud/docs/RogueCloudRoomsFileFormat.md

 * *Example*: `E = 1967, 90 / 105, 180 	Fence`

 You can combine tile number and rotation into a single layer, and still have multiple layers.
-In the above example there are multiple layers.
+In the above example there are two  layers: on top is tile 1967 rotated 90 degrees, and below that is tile 105 rotated 180 degrees.
+When this is rendered in game, the player will see exactly that.

 #### 5) Annotations: `@Bg` 	`@Passable` `@Door`